H.P. Mendoza

-H. P. Mendoza is an American film director, screenwriter, actor, producer and musician.
+H. P. Mendoza is an American film director, screenwriter, actor, producer, songwriter, and musician.
 He is best known for his micro-budget work as screenwriter, composer and lyricist on Colma: The Musical (2006) which was placed in the Los Angeles Times Top 20 Best Asian American Films List, as well as his follow-up musical and directorial debut, Fruit Fly (2010).